 Example:

-Let's say we have a list of students' names in column B and their scores in column C. If you want to find out who scored higher than 90, you could use the following QUERY formula.
+Let’s say we have a list of students’ names in column B and their scores in column C. To find out who scored higher than 90, you can use the following QUERY formula.

 =QUERY(B3:C12, "SELECT B, C WHERE C > 90")

-This tells the function to look in cells B3 to C12, find the names and scores where the score is greater than 90, and show them in the result.
-So, you'd get a list of students' names and scores, but only for those who scored over 90.
+This instructs the function to search cells B3 to C12, identify the names and scores where the score is greater than 90, and display them in the result.
+So, you’d get a list of students’ names and scores, but only for those who scored 90 or higher.

-The IMPORTRANGE function in Google Sheets helps you bring in data from another sheet or even a different Google Sheets file.
+The IMPORTRANGE function in Google Sheets helps you bring in data from another sheet or even a different Google Sheets file using the importrange formula.

 =IMPORTRANGE("spreadsheet_url","range_string")